PaddyMcGlone/codemcglone.github.io/_posts/2019-08-01-Interfaces-PartOne-OpenClosePrincipal.markdown

         }
     }

-What we have done in the code above is define a contract that states, when implemented a class must implement a send method which recieves a message as a param.
+What we have done in the code above is define a contract that states, when implemented a class must implement a send method which receives a message as a param.
 In our example above, the Send message is implemented by the WhatsAppAlerts class.

 Now that we have a contract and a class implementing that contract, we can update our formerly tightly coupled class, to something a little less dependant: